Price Ceiling: Definition, Effects, Graph & Examples

 - Price ceilings may potentially lead to excess demand in the market as it is left in disequilibrium.

-Price Ceiling Effects
+Effects of Price Ceiling

 There aren’t many issues that economists tend to agree on, but price ceilings are one of them.
 According to the Center of the American Experiment, 81 percent of economists agree that price ceilings are bad economics.
 They lead to a number of negative effects which we will look at below.